swarnavaghosh04/GLider/INSTALL.md

 ### For Debian Based Linux ###

-1. Follow the manual installation procdure with --prefix "$HOME/GLider/usr"
+1. Follow the manual installation procdure with `--prefix "$HOME/GLider/usr"`
-2. Before deleting GLiderTemp, copy the debian folder int $HOME/GLider.
+2. Before deleting GLiderTemp, copy the debian folder int `$HOME/GLider`
-3. rename debian forlder to DEBIAN (all caps).
+3. rename debian forlder to DEBIAN (all caps)
 4. Run the following command in

 ### Manual Installation ###